Enjo kōsai

-Enjo kōsai (援助交際), shortened to enkō (援交), is a type of transactional relationship similar to the western sugar dating.
+Enjo kōsai (援助交際), shortened to enkō (援交), is a type of transactional relationship similar to the Western sugar dating.
 It is the Japanese language term for the practice of older men giving money and/or luxury gifts to attractive young women for sexual favors.
 The female participants range from school girls (or JK business) to housewives.
 The term is often translated as "compensated dating" or "subsidized dating".

 The opposite case of women paying men, gyaku enjo kōsai (逆援助交際), is rarer, but host clubs do exist.
 Fraudulent solicitations from fictive women offering to pay for sex is a common tactic in phishing emails.

 Definition

-The most common connotation of the term enjo-kosai in Japan is that it is a form of child prostitution whereby participating girls sell their bodies in exchange for designer goods or money.
+The most common denotation of the term enjo-kōsai in Japan is that it is a form of child prostitution whereby participating girls sell sex in exchange for designer goods or money.
 However, some organizations and writers have argued that enjo-kōsai is distinct from prostitution, and can include just spending time together for compensation.
-Some women's centers in Japan, include "the exchange of a girl's company or time" as part of this equation and insist that these other activities define enjo-kōsai.
+Some women's centers in Japan include "the exchange of a girl's company or time" as part of this equation and insist that these other activities define enjo-kōsai.
 Anthropologist Laura Miller argues in her research that the majority of enjo-kōsai dates consist of groups of girls going with a group of older men to a karaoke bar for several hours and being paid for their time.

+Prevalence in Japan

-Furthermore, in a 1998 survey by the Asian Women's Fund, researchers found that fewer than 10 percent of all high school girls engage in enjo-kōsai and over 90 percent of the girls interviewed attested to feeling uncomfortable with the exchange or purchase of sexual services for money.
+In a 1998 survey by the Asian Women's Fund, researchers found that fewer than 10 percent of all high school girls engage in enjo-kōsai and over 90 percent of the girls interviewed attested to feeling uncomfortable with the exchange or purchase of sexual services for money.

-On October 26, 2015, the United Nations Human Rights Council's Special Rapporteur on the sale of children, child prostitution and child pornography announced that 30% of Japanese minors are involved in enjo-kōsai.
+On October 26, 2015, Maud de Boer-Buquicchio, the United Nations Human Rights Council's Special Rapporteur on the sale of children, child prostitution and child pornography, announced that 30% of Japanese minors are involved in enjo-kōsai.
 On November 2, she revised that estimate to 13%, citing a translation error.
 In response, the Ministry of Foreign Affairs of Japan insisted on disclosing the source and basis of the figure of 13%, and urged the Special Rapporteur to retract her statement, arguing that it was unacceptable to quote unsubstantiated figures to emphasize that this was an urgent matter for the Special Rapporteur to address, or to quote unreliable information in a press conference or report that even the source could not reveal.
 The UN Special Rapporteur finally wrote to the Japanese government to report that she would no longer use the 13% figure and would not mention it in her report to the UN Human Rights Council because she concluded that there was no official or recent data to support the figure and that any reference to the data was misleading.